Holiday Home Safety Tips That Are Often Overlooked

 Checking Glass Panel

-If a gas fireplace is used inside the home, double check the glass panel.
+If a gas fireplace is used inside the home, double-check the glass panel.
 It should not be cracked or broken.
 If it is, contact a professional to replace it properly.
 In addition to this, if you are heating with a furnace and venting system, a heating contractor should perform yearly maintenance, to ensure that all prevention measures have been taken against carbon monoxide hazards.

 While thinking about protecting the house from silent hazards, it is wise to clean out any cluttered areas.
 Combustible materials should not be stored near a furnace.
-This includes gas, paper, propane, paint, rags, cleaning products and chemicals.
+This includes gas, paper, propane, paint, rags, cleaning products, and chemicals.

 Last But Not Least - Be Careful with Your Keys!

 When all is said and done, it's important to be careful when preparations for holidays are being made.
-Another fact that many people overlook and eventually pay a lot of money to handle is loss of keys, which often happens during the exterior decoration process of the house.
-It's better to leave the car key in the house and have only the most necessary (house) key on you while doing it, in order to avoid getting the car key lost by mistake.
+Another fact that many people overlook and eventually pay a lot of money to handle is a loss of keys, which often happens during the exterior decoration process of the house.
+It's better to leave the car key in the house and have only the most necessary (house) key on you while doing it, to avoid getting the car key lost by mistake.

-It happens to many people every year, and replacement of a lost car key costs more than a house lockout service (which is needed in case that the home key gets lost as well).
+It happens to many people every year, and replacement of a lost car key costs more than a house lockout service (which is needed in case the home key gets lost as well).